Hamburger Menu

 Nicole Botting

-Passionate and dedicated, Nicole has volunteered her time on the BYATA Board, as a co-opted TEC Board Member, as part of the Tourism Futures Taskforce Advisory Group, and held the position of chair of YoungTEC for two years.
+Nicole has over 10 years’ experience in the tourism sector.
+She has volunteered her time on the BYATA Board, as a co-opted TEC Board Member, as part of the Tourism Futures Taskforce Advisory Group, and held the position of chair of YoungTEC for two years.
 She was a 2021 Emerging Leader finalist at the New Zealand Tourism Awards.

 Adventure & Outdoor Sector